jeamon/demo-mtls/README.md

 both Root/server and Client CA certificates.
 These are saved to a fixed location on disk and deleted once server exits.

-* Click to watch a live [demo video](https://youtu.be/UjylweFUzL0) where server extract and computer the client's common name and certificate fingerprint (which could be used as token during authorization).
+* Click to watch a live [demo video](https://youtu.be/UjylweFUzL0) where server extract and compute the client's common name and certificate fingerprint (which could be used as token during authorization).